roniemartinez/dude/README.md

 ### Requirements

-1. Any dude should know how to work with selectors (CSS or XPath).
+- [X] Any dude should know how to work with selectors (CSS or XPath).
-2. This library was built on top of [Playwright](https://github.com/microsoft/playwright-python).
+- [X] This library was built on top of [Playwright](https://github.com/microsoft/playwright-python).
 Any dude should be at least familiar with the basics of Playwright - they also extended the selectors to support text, regular expressions, etc. See [Selectors | Playwright Python](https://playwright.dev/python/docs/selectors).
-3. Python decorators... you'll live, dude!
+- [X] Python decorators... you'll live, dude!

 ### Installation

 ### Example

-The included [examples/flat.py](examples/flat.py) code was written to scrape Google Search results ("dude").
+The included [examples/flat.py](examples/flat.py) code was written to scrape Google Search results ("q=dude").
 You can run the example in your terminal using the command `python example.py`.

 #### Basics